The animation below gives a quick introduction to GDP

 These are known as the expenditure, income and output measures of GDP, respectively.
 All three different methods of calculating GDP should, in theory, give the same number.

-So if the GDP figure is higher than it was in the previous 3 months – the economy is growing.
+If the GDP figure is higher than it was in the previous month – the economy is growing.

 If it’s lower – the economy is getting smaller.